ire-mide1/msit-tartanbank-toolkit/README.md

 # TartanBank Nightly Toolkit

 ## Quiz Result
-My quiz result screenshot is included as `quiz_result.png`.
-This shows all my 4 answers correctly (10 total transactions, 5 deposits, 5 withdrawals, 3 distinct accounts).
+My quiz result screenshot is added as `quiz_result.png`.
+This shows my 4 answers correctly (10 total transactions, 5 deposits, 5 withdrawals, 3 distinct accounts).
 It was verified against my Andrew ID.

 ## Bash vs Python: Why Each Tool Was Used
 I used Bash and Python in this project.
 Bash handles the file plumbing. `setup.sh` creates the folder structure and checks that the transactions file exists, `secure_creds.sh` hashes the operator passphrase (for security), and `run.sh` ties the whole nightly job together.
 Python is called to read the report back to print a short summary.
 Bash is a good fit because it is built to automate files, folders, and other command-line tools like `sha256sum`, `grep`, and `wc`.

 Python, on the other hand, handles the business logic.
 The `Account` and `Ledger` classes in `bank.py` model how transactions are applied to individual accounts while `process.py` reads the CSV, applies each transaction, and writes the report.
-Python is the better choice here because object-oriented classes make it easy to keep each account's balance and transaction count self-contained, while the Ledger coordinates across all of them.
+I used Python because object-oriented classes make it easy to keep each account's balance and transaction count private, while the Ledger coordinates across all of them.
 This is not easy to achieve with Bash.

 ## The Hardest Part